 But, this is the first time, ever, a company is requesting that arrogantly, publicly, bullying and mocking those who want to work normal working hours.

-It is the first time a company is defaming employees and overlooking employee rights in such a public self-righteous anger.
+It is the first time a company is defaming employees and overlooking employee rights in public self-righteous anger.

 “Clients do not come first.
 Employees come first.
 If you take care of your employees, they will take care of the clients.”
 Virgin group owns more than 400 companies, and Branson’s net worth is more than 4.9 billion dollars.
 He also said “Train your people well enough so they can leave.
 Treat them well enough so they don’t want to”.

-It’s the way successful businesses think of their people, because they plan for the long term not for today only.
+It’s how successful businesses think of their people because they plan for the long term, not for today only.

-3- If no one disagreed with what was said in the video, it will happen again and it will spread into the whole sector
+3- If no one disagreed with what was said in the video, it would happen again, and it will spread into the whole sector

-Imagine there was no response on what the Digital Marketing Manager said, it will encourage other managers and companies to do the same.
+Imagine there was no response to what the Digital Marketing Manager said.
+It will encourage other managers and companies to do the same.

 Actually, this point is self-explanatory.

-It is well known that the Egyptian ICT sector is a very solid and competitive market.
+It is well known that the Egyptian ICT sector is a substantial and competitive market.

-This will not only affect Swvl, it will affect the whole sector.
+This will not only affect Swvl, but it will also affect the whole sector.

 The bread and butter of the industry are the employees.
-One of the factors that defines a great ICT sector in any country and attracts investors is the employee rights.
+One factor that defines a great ICT sector in any country and attracts investors is employee rights.

 Bragging publicly and priding yourself that you do not care about employee rights will affect everyone.

 You don’t believe that the ICT sector in Egypt is that strong?
-Please check that article on TechCrunch “Egyptian technology startups stand on the shoulders of giants”
+Then, please check that article on TechCrunch, “Egyptian technology startups stand on the shoulders of giants.”

-Some are sympathizing with the Digital Marketing Manager’s message by saying this is normal and healthy and should give a lesson to low quality employees who want to work normal working hours.
+Some sympathize with the Digital Marketing Manager’s message by saying this is normal and healthy and should give a lesson to low-quality employees who want to work normal working hours.

-I won’t debate a lot about this point, I will rest my case by this fresh article on Inc – which was published few days ago, titled “Elon Musk Sent an Email to Employees at 1:20 in the Morning, and It Just May Signal the End of Tesla”.
+I won’t debate a lot about this point.
+Instead, I will rest my case by this fresh article on Inc – which was published a few days ago, titled “Elon Musk Sent an Email to Employees at 1:20 in the Morning, and It Just May Signal the End of Tesla”.

-Please let me quote here part of Inc. article
+Please let me quote here part of the Inc. article

 “While it’s likely that Musk truly believes his own rhetoric, what he’s trying to achieve–namely, getting people to buy into the mission of “saving the world” by working themselves to the bone–simply isn’t sustainable.
 And it’s hurting Tesla employees in the process.